bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 "Second - that is dangerous stuff to be tampering with, me' boy".

-Yurgunn stood at the side of the table, with her companion to her right side, and client and long time friend to her left, with a very concerned though hard expression on her face.
+Yurgunn stood at the side of the table, with her companion to her right side, client and long time friend to her left, with a very concerned - though hard - expression on her face.

 She snatched the notebook from Adrex' hand, and she flipped to the page in question.